VIB-PSB/ksrates/doc/source/configuration.rst

     * **enable** enables or disables the use of the respective container
     * **cacheDir** the directory where remote the Singularity image from Docker Hub is stored.
 When using a computing cluster it must be a shared folder accessible to all computing nodes.
     * **autoMounts** automatically mounts host paths in the executed container
     * **envWhitelist** accepts a comma separated list of environment variable names to be included in the container environment.
-Include 'NSLOTS' if working on a SGE cluster
+If working on a SGE cluster, please include the ``NSLOTS`` variable (defining the number of cores/processes/slots), since it is used in the Nextflow pipeline.

 * The **executor.name** setting defines the system type or HPC scheduler to be used (e.g. ``sge``, ``local``)
 * The **process** scope defines the configuration for the processes of the *ksrates* pipeline: